cdrolet/dotfiles/README.md

   This preview include the name of every files involved and the action that will be taken.

   It will also report:
-    - Rejected file from potential conflict when two files having the same name from different directory.
+    - Rejected file from potential conflict when two files have the same name from different directory.
     - Ignored file when a file name is listed in the .dotignore file
     - Skipped file when a file is already symlinked to this repo.